 You may have heard me mention Dr. Brad Durham’s Niche Practice Seminars before.
 If you have, then this article will be an important review for you.
 If you haven’t, this is a nice sneak peak.
 You can learn more here.
-Dr. Strickland also teaches a version of this in his Advanced Course FOY® Dentures seminar.
+Dr. Strickland also teaches a version of this in his Online Course FOY® Dentures seminar.

 In the Niche curriculum, dentists are taught the acronym N-A-S-T-C. It stands for:

 - A nswer